 The thing is, Android Things, the operating system, isn't exactly new.
 It's a new name.
 Last year, Google announced Brillo, an Android-based OS for smart devices and IoT gadgets, but it hasn't done much with the OS since then.
 Android Things is a rebranding of Brillo.
 It's also an update that allows development to be accomplished with “the same developer tools as standard Android", whereas Brillo didn't offer that.

-Brillo didn't catch on because experienced developers likely found it difficult to jump in and start work on a new product.
+Brillo didn't catch on because developers likely found it difficult to jump in and work on a new product.
 Now, because they have access to the same familiar tools, the hope is they can quickly get up to speed.

 Anything else you should know?

-Don't think of Android Things as Android or Android Wear, which you plainly see running on a phone or watch, respectively.
+Don't think of Android Things as Android or Wear OS, which you plainly see running on a phone or watch, respectively.
 Android Things is an OS that works in the background but isn't visible.
 It allows smart devices to handle their own tasks rather than let servers do the processing.
 Because it is capable of more complex tasks, it's ideal for complex smart devices like printers and locks, rather than basic power outlets.